marq24/ha-tibber-pulse-local/README.md

 After you are connected to the WiFi that have been created by the Pulse Bridge with your laptop/phone, use a web browser on that device to connect to <http://10.133.70.1/>.
 You will be prompted for a user and a password (BasicAuth).

-The username is ```admin``` and the password is again the nine characters printed on the tibber bridge.
+The username is ```admin``` and the password is again the nine characters printed on the Tibber bridge.

 When connected, select the param tab, there find and set the variable `webserver_force_enable` to `true`.